skalalab/flim_playground_bioarchive/README.md

 # Flim Playground for bioarchive

-Source code are available at the main [repository](https://github.com/skalalab/flim_playground)
+Source code are available at the main [repository](https://github.com/skalalab/flim_playground).
+The most recent executables are also there.

-Executables are provided here as releases for Windows 11, Mac OS 26.0.1, and Ubuntu 24.04

 The Data Analysis section is also deployed online at [https://flim-playground.streamlit.app/](https://flim-playground.streamlit.app/).